fbitti/crowncoin/doc/bitcore.md

 Bitcore Integration
 ===================

-We implemented bitcore features in this repo by researching the difference between the official bitcoin and bitpay-bitcoin.
+We are implementing bitcore features in this repo by researching the difference between the official bitcoin and bitpay-bitcoin.
 See:

 https://github.com/bitcoin/bitcoin/compare/9779e1e...bitpay:597c9b4